Behavior

 Habitat

+Their breeding habitat is open wooded areas in western North America.
+These birds migrate to South America at the end of summer.
 The female lays two or three eggs in an open cup nest on a horizontal tree branch or within a tree cavity; California black oak forests are examples of suitable nesting habitat for this species of bird.
-Both parents feed the young.Food
+Both parents feed the young.References:

 Some text fragments are auto parsed from Wikipedia.